 For those who’re struggling to enter REM sleep, the cannabinoid, cannabidiol, found in the hemp plant may prove of value.
-REM sleep is crucially important for the immune system to be able to begin restoring and revitalising the important physiological systems of the body.
+Getting a good nights sleep through REM sleep is crucially important for the immune system to be able to begin restoring and revitalising the important physiological systems of the body.
 Without REM sleep, the immune system cannot properly restore normal functioning.

 With researchers sharing that, “CBD may hold promise for REM sleep behavior disorder and excessive daytime sleepiness.”

 For those suffering with chronic pain, they may find hemp valuable two fold, not only with the assistance of pain management (the ECS is involved in pain regulation), but also with the assistance of chronic pain related sleep disturbances.